s1lv3r-website/astro-rewrite/src/blogposts/my-experience-installing-nix-os.md

 # The bad

 Now: Back to some more complaining (unfortunately).
 NixOS' lack of following the [FHS](https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.html) absolutely made the transition to Nix more difficult for me.
-Trying to find config files (or really any files at all) was made incredibly difficult.
-I essentially needed to throw away everything I knew and start completely anew.
+Trying to find config files for programs and services (or really any files at all) was made incredibly difficult.
+I essentially needed to throw away everything I knew and start completely anew (which I guess is kinda the whole point of immutable systems?)

 This leads me into my second main problem: The documentation is... something.
 Configuration documentation is seemingly spread across 10 different websites, all of which having something the others don't have.
 The [nix wiki](https://wiki.nixos.org/) is a good starting point and a good resource for basic configuration, but the second I needed anything else I found myself digging down GitHub issues, Nix search sites, and my friends' DMs.